12-year-old wrestled knife away from brother during stabbing: Sheriff

 "The real hero in this ordeal is a 12-year-old that was also in the backseat at the time of the brutal attack," said Gonzalez in a tweet thread.
 "He managed to wrestle the knife away from Johnston & threw it out the window, which successfully stopped the attack."

-Deputies said Johnston later fled the scene after the car came to a stop.
-He was arrested and is now facing two counts of aggravated assault with a deadly weapon, according to Gonzalez.

-The great-grandparents, 76 and 92, were sent to the hospital with non-life threatening injuries.
-They were released Monday night and are expected to make a full recovery.
+The great-grandparents were released Monday night and are expected to make a full recovery.

 "I've talked lately about my worry for the trauma impacting so many in our modern era," said Gonzalez in a tweet, who sounded distraught about the incident.
 "Surely, this entire family, including the 12-year-old, has new trauma to process."